habuka036/wakame-vdc-wiki/en/install-guide.md

 Now our HVA process will start up with `demo1` as its `node id`.
 Next we need to add a database entry to let Wakame-vdc know how much memory, cpu power and disk space it has available, etc.

 We can use the `vdc-manage` cli to do this.
-Of course the parameters of this command will vary depending on the capacity of your hva.
+Of course the parameters of this command will vary depending on the capacity of your HVA.
 Adjust them accordingly.

     /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage host add hva.demo1 \
        --uuid hn-demo1 \
-       --display-name "demo hva 1" \
+       --display-name "demo HVA 1" \
        --cpu-cores 100 \
        --memory-size 10240 \
        --hypervisor openvz \